stfc/PSyclone/doc/dynamo0p3.rst

 ::

-  type(arg_type) :: meta_args(3) = (/                                  &
+  type(arg_type) :: meta_args(4) = (/                                  &
+       arg_type(GH_RSCALAR, GH_READ),                                  &
        arg_type(GH_FIELD, GH_INC, ... ),                               &
        arg_type(GH_FIELD*3, GH_WRITE, ... ),                           &
        arg_type(GH_OPERATOR, GH_READ, ...)                             &
        /)

+For a scalar the argument metadata contains only these two entries.
+However, fields and operators require further entries specifying function-space information.
-After the 2nd argument-metadata entry, the meaning of the metadata differs depending on whether a field or an operator is being described.
+The meaning of these further entries differs depending on whether a field or an operator is being described.

 In the case of an operator, the 3rd and 4th arguments describe the ``to`` and ``from`` function spaces respectively.
 In the case of a